 Fun icebreakers for high school students can be hard to come by.
 High school students are often reluctant to overshare.
 This is especially true for freshmen that are intimidated by their new environment, or seniors that prefer to keep to themselves.
 But the right icebreaker can make an immense difference in your learning environment by breaking through these mindsets.

-I hope this list of icebreaker activities helps you foster a supportive and inclusive classroom culture this year.
+I hope this list of icebreaker activities for teens helps you foster a supportive and inclusive classroom culture this year.
 For more ideas for the 2021-2022 back-to-school season, check out my blog post on 8 Strategies for Starting a New School Year.